Legal Erasure

 Identity cannot be legislated into non-existence, and the collective heartbeat of those demanding their humanity cannot be stopped.
 The fight is no longer just for visibility; it is for the right to exist without the threat of being erased by the very institutions meant to protect them.

-A dynamic moment a a crowd chants and rushes towards the camera, embodying the energy and passion of the celebration.
+A dynamic moment, a crowd chants and rushes towards the camera, embodying the energy and passion of the celebration.

 Smiling brightly, a woman holds a sign that proudly declares “Love is all colours.”